The Galaxy Will Burn

 There are seven factions within the Galactic Empire:

 - The Cosmocracy (COSMOS): this faction values knowledge and freedom, and is devoted to finding peaceful and diplomatic solutions to the problems facing the Galactic Empire.
 The Cosmocracy is different from other factions, in that it has no Admirals or Governors, only politicians and a well funded media arm.

 - Make the Empire Great Again (MEGA): this faction values tradition and authority and its adherents that the Galactic Empire can solve all of its problems with bigger and more well equipped fleets of Battleships.

 - Old Earth Loyalists (SOL): this faction values tradition and freedom, and its followers believe the Galactic Empire's problems can be solved by returning to tradition and restoring the capital of the Galactic Empire to its rightful place in the Sol System.
-While utterly loyal to the empire, many people in Sol quadrant believe the rest of the empire are bludging off the hard work of their ancestors and don't see why their tax dollars should be
+While utterly loyal to the empire, many people in Sol quadrant believe the rest of the empire are bludging off the hard work of their ancestor.

 - Infinite Legacy League (ILL): this faction values science and survival and its supporters believe the collapse of the sick and ailing Galactic Empire is inevitable, but they are split between a "survivalist" wing that wants to prepare for Doomsday and a "decadent" wing that lives in the moment and sculpts planets into monuments.

 - Sixth Core Imperium to Frontier Initiative (SCI-FI): this faction values science and exploration, and its donors believe they can achieve immortal fame by exploring new systems and colonising worlds for the empire.
 In particular, they strive for support and funding to open up a sixth Quadrant.